How to Use the OFFSET Function in Excel (3 Methods)

 FORMULA BREAKDOWN

-• Moves to 5 rows down to the product telephone.
+• Move 5 rows down to the product telephone.

 Common Errors with the OFFSET Function

-• #VALUE shows when any argument is of the wrong data type.
-For example, the row argument needs to be a number.
-If it is a text, then it will show #VALUE
+• Remember that the #VALUE error occurs when any argument is of the wrong data type.
+For example, if the row argument is text instead of a number, it will display #VALUE.

 Download Practice Workbook